scotkelly/Display-Groups/README.md

 # Display Groups

-This project is a code sample to show how to list all groups and membership of a Team Foundation Server (TFS) or Visual Studio Online (VSO) collection.
+This project is a code sample to show how to list all groups and membership of a Team Foundation Server (TFS) or Visual Studio Team Services (VSTS) collection.

 This is a command-line application, and the output can be redirected to a text file.